FestusKoech/bettingAI-main/README.md

 > Module to connect frontend and backend

-This program serves as an API that connects the backend with the frontend, providing an overview of performance and bets in the betting system.
+This program serves as an API that connects the backend with the front-end, providing an overview of performance and bets in the betting system.
 It utilizes FastAPI to handle API requests and includes three endpoints: `/matches`, `/performance`, and `/stats`.

 - `/matches`: Returns a list of matches with their details, including date and time, team names, odds, and betting values.
 - `/performance`: Retrieves model performance data from the database and calculates the profit for each model, returning the formatted data as JSON.
-- `/stats`: Calculates various statistics, such as money won, bets won, winrate, and bets placed, and compares them to previous and goal values, returning the formatted data as JSON.
+- `/stats`: Calculates various statistics, such as money won, bets won, win rate, and bets placed, and compares them to previous and goal values, returning the formatted data as JSON.

-The API also handles CORS (Cross-Origin Resource Sharing) to ensure compatibility with frontend applications hosted on different domains.
+The API also handles CORS (Cross-Origin Resource Sharing) to ensure compatibility with front-end applications hosted on different domains.

 ## Contributing 🙋‍♂️